I Not Stupid Too: Plot

 The plot revolves around the lives of Jerry Yeo Xueqiang (Ashley Leong), his older brother Tom Yeo Xueqian (Shawn Lee) and their good and best friend Lim Chengcai (Joshua Ang).
 8-year-old Jerry and Primary 2 student enjoys the performing arts and has the lead role in his primary school concert, while 15-year-old Tom and Secondary 3 student is technologically inclined and a talented blogger, Karen and Steven Yeo's (Xiang Yun and Jack Neo)'s busy schedules give them little time to spend with their children, leading to a strained relationship.
 With his mother absent, 15-year-old Chengcai and Secondary 3 student and interested in chinese martial arts, was raised by his ex-convict father Mr. Lim (Huang Yiliang), whose fighting skills he inherited.

 During a school check for mobile phones, Tom is caught with a pornographic VCD.
 As his form teacher Mr. Fu Dabing (Johnny Ng) confiscates it, Chengcai argues with him and eventually assaults him together with Tom.
 Consequently, the school principal (Selena Tan) decides to expel Chengcai for having a bad disciplinary record and subject Tom to public caning respectively.
 As their punishments tear them further from their families, Tom and Chengcai join a local street gang; as their initiation, they are forced to shoplift an iPod.
 However, they are caught by two conmen posing as police officers, who demand that they pay S$2,000 within 2 days or be arrested.

 While tutoring Jerry in Mathematics, Steven tells him that people will pay S$500 for an hour of his time.
 Jerry, who wants his parents to come to his primary school concert, starts saving money and eventually resorts to stealing once at school canteen.
-After he is caught, an extremely infuriated Steven canes his younger son Jerry, but calms down when the latter comes clean and explains that he wanted S$500 to "buy" an hour of Steven's time; and that stealing was the last resort for Jerry.
+After he is caught, an extremely infuriated Steven canes his younger son Jerry for buying more Pokemon cards, but calms down when the latter comes clean and explains that he wanted S$500 to "buy" an hour of Steven's time; and that stealing was the last resort for Jerry.
 This prompts Steven and Karen to read Tom's blog and realise how unappreciated and alienated their children Jerry and Tom feel.